cglondon71/elassandra/docs/elassandra/source/mapping.rst

       }
    }'

-As the result, you can index, get or delete a cassandra row, including any column of your cassandra table.
+As a result, you can index, get or delete a Cassandra row, including any column from your Cassandra table.

 .. code::